Vilsepi/dark-diffusion/README.md

 ## Known issues / work-in-progress

-- Sliders have pretty broken style
-- Unchecked checkboxes have default dark blue background
 - Interrupt/Skip button have red color but blue border
-- Gallery background is transparent in some cases, showing underlying images
+- When server loads something, dark blue curtains appear momentarily (e.g. over checkpoint selection, over prompts) to disable user input.
+- When tokens are being counted, an unstyled word "Loading" appears in the upper-right of a text prompt window.

 ## Acknowledgements